Have you ever wondered how long for soldering iron to heat up?

 Tweezers are mainly used for soldering and desoldering surface mount components with two terminals.
 The two-terminal components are capacitors, resisters, and diodes.
 The tweezers have two heated tips that can be either free-standing or controlled from a soldering station.

-What is the temperature range of soldering iron in degree centigrade?
+What is the temperature range of soldering iron in degrees centigrade?

 The soldering process is carried out generally 600°- 650°F (316°- 343°C) for lead-based solder.
 For lead-free soldering, the temperature is a bit higher side.
 Lead-free soldering is carried out between 650°- 700°F (343°- 371°C) temperature.
 For proper soldering, the tip must be hot enough to melt the solder efficiently.